Cyfrin/moccasin/CONTRIBUTING.md

 - [just](https://github.com/casey/just)
   - You'll know you did it right if you can run `just --version` and you see a response like `just 1.35.0`

-### ZKSync requirements
+### ZKync requirements
-If you wish to run the ZKSync tests, you'll need these as well (ran with `just test-z`)
+If you wish to run the ZKync tests, you'll need these as well (ran with `just test-z`)

 - [era_test_node](https://github.com/matter-labs/era-test-node)
   - You'll know you did it right if you can run `era_test_node --version` and you see a response like `era_test_node 0.1.0 (a178051e8 2024-09-07)`
 - [era-compiler-vyper](https://github.com/matter-labs/era-compiler-vyper)
-  - You'll know you did it right if you can run `zkvyper --version` and you see a response like `Vyper compiler for ZKsync v1.5.4 (LLVM build f9f732c8ebdb88fb8cd4528482a00e4f65bcb8b7)`
+  - You'll know you did it right if you can run `zkvyper --version` and you see a response like `Vyper compiler for ZKync v1.5.4 (LLVM build f9f732c8ebdb88fb8cd4528482a00e4f65bcb8b7)`

 ## Installing for local development